ARM-software/armnn/src/armnnQuantizer/README.md

 The `ArmnnQuantizer` is a program for loading a 32-bit float network into ArmNN and converting it into a quantized asymmetric 8-bit or quantized symmetric 16-bit network.
 It supports static quantization by default, dynamic quantization is enabled if CSV file of raw input tensors is provided.
 Run the program with no arguments to see command-line help.

+**NOTE**: The ArmnnQuantizer is deprecated in Arm NN 21.02 and will be removed in 21.05.

 |Cmd:|||
 | ---|---|---|